Choose Your Rollerski Poles

 Rollerski Pole Length

-The length of your rollerski poles depends on if you are skiing the classic or skating style.
+The length of your rollerski poles depends on whether you are skiing the classic or skating style.
 Classic rollerski poles should roughly be 30 cm shorter than your total height.
 This is optimal for the arm movements you make.
-The skating rollerski poles should around be 20 cm shorter than your total height.
+The skating rollerski poles should be around 20 cm shorter than your total height.
 They are recommended to be a little longer than the classic ones because the side-to-side movements allow more room to reach.

 Rollerski Pole Materials